 Businesses that are governed well and run in a sustainable way are more resilient, able to survive shocks and have the potential to provide better financial returns for investors.
-As such the Fund is committed to being a responsible owner and believes that responsible investment, incorporating environmental, social and governance (ESG) factors into investment decisions, can help to improve the long term value for investors.
+As such the Fund is committed to being a responsible owner and believes that responsible investment, incorporating environmental, social and governance (ESG) factors (including climate change) into investment decisions, can help to improve the long-term value for investors.

 The Committee recognises that ESG issues, such as climate change can have a material impact on the value of financial assets and ESG is therefore considered across all asset classes where, in the view of the manager, such considerations may add to the risk of comparative under-performance for example because of changes to the regulatory regime of an industry in which a particular company operates.
-Equally, where a manager has a view that a positive social, environmental and ethical stance by a company will add to its relative performance, this would be an appropriate factor for the manager to take into account in stock selection.
+Equally, where a manager has a view that a positive social, environmental and governance stance by a company will add to its relative performance, this would be an appropriate factor for the manager to take into account in stock selection.

 The Fund believes that the best way to be a responsible investor and to influence policy change is not through divestment but through active engagement.
 The Fund would only disinvest if maintaining an investment negatively affected the Fund's duty to generate investment return.
 The Fund considers that, by exerting pressure as an investor, it can bring more influence on companies than it could by boycotting specific sectors from its investment strategy.
-Consequently the Fund does not believe that it is appropriate to explicitly divest from any specific sector or invest in any specific sector solely on ESG issues.
+Consequently, the Fund does not believe that it is appropriate to explicitly divest from any specific sector or invest in any specific sector solely on ESG issues.

-Engagement is key in enabling administering authorities as long term shareholders to exert a positive influence on companies to promote strong governance, manage risk, increase accountability and drive improvements in the management of ESG issues.
+Engagement is key in enabling administering authorities as long-term shareholders to exert a positive influence on companies to promote strong governance, manage risk, increase accountability and drive improvements in the management of ESG issues.

-Cumbria is a member of the Local Authority Pensions Fund Forum (LAPFF), a collaborative shareholder engagement group which brings together 80 local authority pension funds from across the UK with combined assets of approximately £250 billion, in addition majority of LGPS Pools have joined the forum.
-LAPFF seeks to protect the investments of its members by promoting the highest standards of corporate governance and corporate social responsibility (i.e. responsible action by the companies in which its members invest) on environmental, social and governance (ESG) issues.
+Cumbria is a member of the Local Authority Pensions Fund Forum (LAPFF), a collaborative shareholder engagement group which brings together 82 local authority pension funds from across the UK with combined assets of approximately £300 billion, in addition seven of the LGPS Pools have joined the forum.
+LAPFF seeks to protect the investments of its members by promoting the highest standards of corporate governance and corporate social responsibility (i.e. responsible action by the companies in which its members invest) on environmental, social and governance (ESG) issues (including climate change).

 The Fund's commitment to responsible investment, corporate governance and stewardship is communicated by its compliance with the Financial Reporting Council's (FRC) UK Stewardship code (2012).
 A statement of compliance is included as Annex B to this policy and this has been accepted as Tier 1 for Asset Owners by the FRC and is published online.
-The Fund is in the process of reviewing its compliance with the requirements of the new UK Stewardship Code (2020) with a view to becoming a signatory of the new Code.
+The UK Stewardship code 2020 is a substantial revision to the 2012 edition, and it sets high expectations on those investing pension fund monies.
+It seeks to set a clear benchmark for stewardship as the responsible allocation, management and oversight of assets to create long term value and lead to sustainable benefits for the economy, the environment and society.
+The Fund is in the process of reviewing its compliance with the requirements of the new UK Stewardship Code (2020), which focuses on activities and outcomes, not just policy statements with a view to becoming a signatory of the new Code later in 2021.